Onit Documentation

 It’s best to name ManyToMany Fields with words that end in an s.
 Due to a few technical requirements that exist under the Onit hood, this will ensure that everything works correctly.

-From the Target App dropdown, select the app that you want associated as a sibling.
+From the Target App dropdown, select the app you want to be associated with as a sibling.

 Update your app.